Nothing Bundt Cakes Franchise Costs: Estimated Initial Investment (Item 7, 2022 FDD)

 - You must pay to the franchisor $5,000 when you execute a Franchise Agreement.
 The franchisor will spend this amount on an opening advertising program for initial marketing, advertising, and promotions in your Territory.

-- Your grand opening must be held within 30 to 45 days after your Bakery opens.
-The minimum amount to be spent for your Opening Advertising Program will be $5,000, but you may be required to spend up to $7,000.
+- Your grand opening must be held not later than 45 days after your Bakery opens.
+The minimum amount to be spent for your Opening Advertising Program will be $5,000, but you may be required to spend up to an additional $5,000 on your Opening Advertising Program.

 - This estimate does not cover the cost of samples you may purchase from other Bakeries to promote the opening of your Bakery.